atomvm/AtomVM/UPDATING.md

 # AtomVM Update Instructions

+## v0.6.4 -> v0.6.5

+- ESP32: partitioning schema for Elixir flavor is different, so app offset has been changed for Elixir images.
+Make sure to use `0x250000` as offset in your mix.exs or when performing manual flashing.

 ## v0.6.0-beta.1 -> v0.6.0-rc.0

 - Drivers that send messages from Esp32 callbacks should use new functions